 A straightforward report is completed after each visit which includes any aspect of treatment and conditions they consider to be unsatisfactory.
 Copies of the reports are provided to the police and the Police and Crime Commissioner.
 These visit reports provide a vital source of information on the environment and welfare conditions in which detainees are held.

 Animal Welfare Scheme

-Independent Custody Visitors are also given the opportunity to join the Police Dog and Police Horse Welfare Scheme.
+Independent Custody Visitors are also given the opportunity to join the Police Dog Welfare Scheme.

-The purpose of this scheme is to enable an independent observation, comment and report on the conditions under which the dogs and horses are housed and stabled, trained and transported with a view to securing greater public understanding and confidence in these matters.
-It also provides an independent check on the way the police dogs handlers and grooms carry out their responsibilities with regard to the welfare of animals in their care.
+The purpose of this scheme is to enable an independent observation, comment and report on the conditions under which the dogs are housed, trained and transported with a view to securing greater public understanding and confidence in these matters.
+It also provides an independent check on the way the police dogs handlers carry out their responsibilities with regard to the welfare of animals in their care.

 Why would you want to become an Independent Custody Visitor?

 The Police and Criminal Evidence Act (PACE) is a major reference for Independent Custody Visitors as they carry out inspections of police custody suites.
-Full training will be provided, and your first six months of visits will be with experienced visitors.
-Further related training is provided to increase understanding of the diverse and challenging circumstances that arise in this voluntary position.
+Full training will be provided and reasonable travelling and out of pocket expenses will be reimbursed.

 RECRUITMENT STARTING SOON…..